mandreobr/thesupplementpost/src/content/reviews/Men-Health/endopeak/does-really-work.md

   <ul>
     <li>EndoPeak is designed to support the biological foundations of male sexual performance — circulation, nitric oxide signaling, hormonal balance, stamina, and oxidative resilience.</li>
     <li>Rather than acting as a stimulant, it works gradually through consistent daily use, targeting multiple pathways involved in erection quality and sexual vitality.</li>
-    <li>Men who benefit most typically follow daily use for several weeks, allowing the formula’s circulation and vitality support to build over time.</li>
+    <li>Many men report the best experience after several weeks of consistent use, as daily support compounds over time.</li>
-    <li>Results vary by individual and are influenced by sleep, stress levels, cardiovascular health, and overall lifestyle habits.</li>
+    <li>Results vary by individual and lifestyle factors such as sleep quality, stress, metabolic health, and cardiovascular fitness.</li>
   </ul>
 </div>